IscoRuta98/fse-tutorials/Tutorial_4/README.md

 - Refer to the "ECO5040S - Financial Software Engineering 5 - Numerical Programming.pdf" for further insights on numerical programming and data operations.

 ---

-These assignments cover a wide range of numerical programming concepts using Python, including synthetic data generation, database operations, data manipulation with Pandas, and data visualization with Matplotlib/Seaborn.
-They are designed to help you integrate and apply your knowledge to practical, real-world data scenarios.